ashraf-minhaj/AWS-IaCs-with-Terraform/README.md

  * Classic Load Balancer with Autoscale
  * Application Load Balancer
  * Terraform and docker ec2
- * ECR ECS DOCKER FARGATE
  * Provision and Run Docker Compose on ec2
  * VPC with NAT Gateway and eIP
+ * ECR ECS ECR FARGATE
+ * ECR ECS DOCKER EC2

 <!-- #### May be next (just... may be)
  * (NEXT) __Project:__ BackBencher Replies API (API Gateway, Lambda, Dynamodb)